KittyCAD/kcl-cheatsheet/doc.md

 startSketchOn(XY)
 |> startProfile(at = [0, 0])
 ```
-*Start a profile in a sketch*
+*Start a profile in a sketch [docs](https://zoo.dev/docs/kcl-std/functions/std-sketch-startProfile)*

 ```kcl
 |> line(end = [3, 3])
 |> line(endAbsolute = [3, 3])
 ```
-*Add a line to a profile (relative distances, or end at an absolute point)*
+*Add a line to a profile (relative distances, or end at an absolute point) [docs](https://zoo.dev/docs/kcl-std/functions/std-sketch-line)*

 ```kcl
 |> line(end = [3, 3], tag = $myEdge)